gokulsm1197/Devops-Projects-01/README.md

 **Jenkins Agent for EKS Deployment**
 A Jenkins agent, configured to run on a dedicated node or container, is used specifically for handling deployments to Amazon EKS.
 This setup allows for secure and efficient interaction with the Kubernetes cluster.

+#### Infrastructure as Code (IaC) with Terraform:

+The Amazon EKS cluster, which is used to orchestrate containerized applications, is provisioned and managed using Terraform.
+Terraform scripts define the entire infrastructure setup, enabling version control and reproducibility of environments.

 #### Code Quality and Security Analysis with SonarQube and Trivy:

 **SonarQube** Integrated into the Jenkins pipeline to perform static code analysis, checking for code quality issues, bugs, and vulnerabilities.